Spanish Brandy & Cognac

 However, a chance occurrence that has entered into Sherry folklore apparently gave birth to the Spanish, Brandy de Jerez industry (Jerez refers to Jerez de la Frontera, the epicenter of Sherry production in Spain).
 It is said that a tough Dutch customer refused to take his allocation of wine spirit – the year that this happened remains a mystery but it is likely to have happened in the 18th century!
 His refusal directly contributed toward the creation of Spanish Brandy, for the embarrassed producers poured the unwanted spirit into used Sherry barrels, where it was largely forgotten.
 Many years later the barrels were rediscovered and the shocked Sherry producers marveled at how velvety, smooth and aromatic the spirit had become.

-In the early 19th century, eager French and English merchants arrived in Andalucía and contributed greatly to the creation of a successful Spanish Brandy industry; laying down the guidelines for production, aging and opening up the first trade routes.
+In the early 19th century, eager French and English merchants arrived in Andalucía and contributed greatly to the creation of a successful Spanish Brandy industry; laying down the guidelines for the production, aging and opening up the first trade routes.
 Many firms were founded during this period and the industry soon flourished

 Cathedral of wine Jerez